ZeroWang030221/Quantum-Algorithm-for-Elliptic-Curve-Discrete-Logarithms-with-Space-Efficient-Point-Addition/README.md

 ## Current validation status

-The base validation suite has been run under **real Qiskit 2.4.1** and completed successfully.
+The base validation suite has been run under **Qiskit 2.4.1** and completed successfully.

 Representative completed results include: